A unique skill

 Bouncing of the football by the Field Umpire is unique to Australian Football and a feature of the game.
 Umpires striving to achieve higher levels of umpiring need to be able to bounce the ball to ensure that a fair contest between ruckmen prevails.

 Bouncing the ball is a skill that needs plenty of practice as the expectations are that the Umpire will bounce the ball straight and high.
 There are no precise specifications for a good bounce.
 However, expectations will be satisfied if the bounce is such, that a fair contest between ruckmen results.

 To provide for a fair contest, the bounce/throw-up must be "reasonably" straight, allowing opposing ruckmen to contest the ball without either one being disadvantaged by the direction in which the ball travels, and high enough to enable them to leap into the air to contest the descending ball.

-During the course of the match the Field Umpire will be required to bounce/throw-up the ball on many occasions:
+During the course of the match the Field Umpire will be required to bounce the ball on the following occasions:

 All Field Umpires develop their own technique for bouncing/throwing up the football and if their natural technique produces consistently accurate bounces/throw-ups of appropriate height, then they should continue with it.

 Bouncing is simply propelling a level ball, from a high arc, vertically to the ground.
 The Umpire’s hands must be behind the thrust imparted onto the ball – that is, they must be spread evenly across the top of the ball as it is propelled downward.